mlmldata2020/course-notes/software-installation/README.md

 If you have a different version of Python, you have two options:

 1. Uninstall the previous installation.
-This might be the easiest solution, but you may no longer be able to run code that you have written in a previous version of Python.
 If you choose this option, find the uninstall instructions for your operating system at https://conda.io/docs/user-guide/install/index.html.
 Proceed with the [Miniconda installation](#miniconda-installation) steps below.

 2. *Advanced:* Create a new *environment* for this class.